 Deer use their antlers to rub on trees.
 These marks show off their dominance over other males.
 Males with the largest antlers usually achieve the highest fertilization success.
 They are more likely to obtain mates due to their authority and competitiveness.

 Deer have many ways of defending themselves.
 However, they will always try to avoid trouble using their keen sense of smell.

-Antlers are helpful to protect the deer against predators and other deer, but the deer will only use them as a last resort.
+Antlers help protect the deer against predators and other deer, but the deer will only use them as a last resort.
 The defense is not the primary use for a deer’s antlers.

 Deer will fight each other, and their antlers can lock themselves together, causing both deer to die of starvation.

-Deer do not eat meat and are herbivores eating fruits, nuts, and acorns when available.
+Deer do not eat meat; herbivores eat fruits, nuts, and acorns when available.